winks/pynt/README.md

 This hardly works at all.
 Good luck.

 ### Misc
+Icons:

-Icon: Beer designed by Zach Harris from the thenounproject.com
+  * App: Beer (11380) designed by Zach Harris from the thenounproject.com (CC BY 3.0)
+  * In-App: Silk icons by famfamfam.com (CC BY 2.5)